FrederikNorlyk/svelte-budget-planner/README.md

 - Vitest (Unit tests)

 ### What can it do?
-🛑 This project is stil very much a work in progress.
+🛑 This project is still very much a work in progress.
 The budget planner allows you to manage your expenses in a simple user interface.
-The application keeps track of payment dates, which it uses to calculate the required account balances, in order to avoid overdrawing.
+The application keeps track of payment dates, which it uses to calculate the required account balances, to avoid overdrawing.

 ### Installation
 I'm hosting the app [here on Vercel](https://vercel.com/).
-To link the application with you Vercel PostgreSQL database, run the following commands:
+To link the application with your Vercel PostgreSQL database, run the following commands:
 [Read more](https://vercel.com/docs/cli)
 ```
 pnpm i -g vercel